khairul-cpu/Log-Analyzer-for-Suspicious-Activity/README.md

 This project is designed for defenders, SOC analysts, and students who want to quickly detect common attack behaviors in server logs.

-Features
+Features:

-Detects repeated failed login attempts (brute force indicator).
+1) Detects repeated failed login attempts (brute force indicator).
-Identifies common SQL injection payloads in request URLs.
+2) Identifies common SQL injection payloads in request URLs.
-Simple CLI tool – run it on any log file.
+3) Simple CLI tool – run it on any log file.
-Extensible with your own detection rules.
+4) Extensible with your own detection rules.
-Open source & beginner-friendly.
+5) Open source & beginner-friendly.